Clip-in or foot-out flat out, there's a pedal for you in this lot

 Look X-Track En-Rage Plus

-mbr review: “The Look X-Track En-Rage Plus has proved to be a solid and dependable set of pedals for trail and enduro use.
+After a few months of solid abuse the Look X-Track En-Rage Plus has proved to be a solid and dependable set of pedals for trail and enduro use.
 Consistent engagement and disengagement gives you one less thing to worry about.
-Finally the robust build quality and smooth bearings ensure that the pedals will provide bombproof levels of reliability over long term use.”
+Finally the robust build quality and smooth bearings ensure that the pedals will provide bombproof (dare we say Shimano-like) levels of reliability over long term use.

 Shimano XT M8020 Trail

-mbr review: “Even though the body and ‘cage’ is smaller than all of the other pedals they still feel supportive.
-We would recommend the XT Trail if you happen to ride rock-strewn trails every day.
-It’s not a pedal for riders wanting the added reassurance of a large grippy cage when unclipped but for sheer reliability and unfussy performance it’s still a contender.”
+Although it’s perhaps not a pedal for riders wanting the added reasurrance of a large grippy cage when unclipped but for sheer reliability and unfussy performance it’s still a contender.

 The best mountain bike clipless pedals: winners